SE-ML/se-ml.github.io/_best_practices/06-code_conduct.md

 intent: Build trust and ensure adherence to ethical principles and values. #
 motivation: ML and AI can severly impact human lives, usually without  malicious intentions.   #
-applicability: This practice applies to all applications using ML. #
+applicability: Code of conducts should be applied to any machine learning application. #
 related: [tradeoff,audits, interpretable] #
 dependencies: #
 survey_question: Q99 #